Guide

 A Personal Computer Laboratory Guide from 1993/1994 is also among the student handbooks.

-Collected are events and news items generated by or about individual students, student teams (e.g. moot court, trial team), various student organizations, and the Student Bar Association.
+This series consists of events and news items generated by or about individual students, student teams (e.g. moot court, trial team), various student organizations, and the Student Bar Association.

 The summer study abroad program in London was first offered in 1996 with the assistance of Robert Webster, a Barrister in Inner Temple.
 The summer study abroad program in Lisbon was initially offered the summer of 1999 in cooperation with Catholic University of Portugal in Lisbon.
 Collected are brochures describing the study abroad programs and application forms until the programs were discontinued.